hungdaqq/Smarthome-IoT/ESP8266/README.md

-# NodeMCU ESP8266 programming environment: Platform.io
+# NodeMCU ESP8266 programming environment Platform.io

 PlatformIO is an open-source ecosystem for IoT development that can be used within the Visual Studio Code (VSCode) editor.
 It provides a platform for developing, building, deploying, and managing software for microcontrollers and other embedded systems.